sleak-lbl/weekly-emails/attic/spinup.md

 <https://anchor.fm/nersc-news/episodes/Spin--Interview-with-Cory-Snavely-and-Val-Hendrix-e1pa7p>.

 Attend an upcoming SpinUp workshop to learn to use Spin for your own science gateway projects!
-Applications for sessions that begin December 6 *close today*, but you can also apply for future sessions.
+Applications for sessions that begin  Wednesday, August 28 are now open.
 SpinUp is hands-on and interactive, so space is limited.

 Participants will attend two instructional sessions and a hack-a-thon to learn about the platform, create running services, and learn maintenance and